mmiotti/17lands-notes/WRBIAS.md

 | 20                                     | 50%                                      |
 | 30                                     | 75%                                      |

-Therefore, for Card 1 in Archetype 1, we are more likely to draw the card in games we lose than in games we win.
+Therefore, for Card 1 in archetype A, *we are more likely to draw the card in games we lose than in games we win* (simply because we draw more cards overall, even though the card itself has no effect expected probability to win the game).
+For Card 2 in archetype B, we are more likely to draw the card in games we win than in games we lose.

+Let's list all possible combinations of game duration, win (which deck / archetype wins), and whether a card is drawn or not, proportional to how often each outcome occurs:

 | Game # | Length of game (number of cards drawn) | Win (archetype) | Card is drawn? |
 |------- | -------------------------------------- | --------------- | -------------- |